 It’s been 500 years since Martin Luther disrupted Christianity when he nailed his 95 Theses to the door of the Castle Church in Wittenberg.
 80 years before that Gutenberg disrupted human knowledge with his printing press.
 Centuries later, three men in Philadelphia sat down to disrupt the governing of man with the most important document the world has seen since scripture.

 Disruption is noticed overnight.
 But it doesn’t happen that way.
 Over time, the mortar that binds the institutional way of being erodes.
 Cracks appear.
 Places form where new ideas take hold and grow.
-I mentioned Gutenberg and Luther on purpose.
+I mentioned Gutenberg and Luther for a reason.
 Because without them, there is no Jefferson, Adams and Franklin.
 Not at that time.
 Not at that place.

 Our K-12 education system prepares us to do nothing professionally.
 A college degree doesn’t bring us a career, only a mountain of debt and a chance to try out for one and fail and change careers four times before we’re 30.
 That used to be half as much.
 We are alone and segregated.
 We spend a third less time socializing with our neighbors then we did 30 years ago.
 We’re segregated by income, race and age more than we ever have been before, by choice.
 Our children stay in our homes more.
 17-year olds get their driver’s license half as frequently as they did thirty years ago.